-- The Learning Support Office is authorised to recommend reasonable 5. adjustments for students with learning difficulties, disabilities and temporary illnesses.
+- 5. The Learning Support Office is authorised to recommend reasonable adjustments for students with learning difficulties, disabilities and temporary illnesses.
 Prescribing reasonable adjustments for examinations forms a part of the Learning Support Agreement which is completed in accordance with the Learning Support Policy.
 Once a student has a completed Learning Support Agreement and signed a Disclosure agreement information will be passed to the examinations team who are responsible for the implementation of the recommended reasonable adjustments. - 6.
-Reasonable adjustments in examinations are designed to ensure fair access for all students. - In order to implement reasonable adjustments in examinations information 7. relating to a learning difficulty or disability will only be shared with examinations staff and awarding bodies with the consent (signed Disclosure) of the student. - 8.
-For some courses (e.g. ACCA) it is the responsibility of the student to notify the external examinations body themselves of any disability or learning difficulty; this may form part of the initial exams registration process. - 9.
-The implementation of reasonable adjustments in examinations and assessments will take account the requirements and standards of professional bodies. - 10.
+Reasonable adjustments in examinations are designed to ensure fair access for all students. - 7.
+In order to implement reasonable adjustments in examinations information relating to a learning difficulty or disability will only be shared with examinations staff and awarding bodies with the consent (signed Disclosure) of the student. - 8.
+For some courses (e.g. ACCA) it is the responsibility of the student to notify the external examinations body themselves of any disability or learning difficulty; this may form part of the initial exams registration process. - The implementation of reasonable adjustments in examinations and assessments will take account the requirements and standards of professional bodies. - 10.
 While there is no duty to make reasonable adjustments to competence standards, the duty does apply to the assessment of that standard.
 There is a distinction between requiring students to demonstrate they have reached a required standard, and the method by which this is assessed. - 11.
 All reasonable applications for reasonable adjustments in examinations will be considered.

 - 12. Reasonable adjustments in examinations should reflect the student's normal way of working; namely the study strategies and learning methods utilised by the student in class or private study based activity. - 13.
 Reasonable adjustment in examinations should not be assumed to have been authorised until appropriate evidence has been provided and confirmation of BPP University's agreement to the reasonable adjustment has been provided with staff and student signatures on a Learning Support Agreement. - 14.
 Students may not require the same adjustments in each subject or module.
 Subjects and their methods of assessments may vary, leading to different demands of the student. - 15.
 Reasonable adjustments to examinations can only be implemented with accurate and up-to-date (see below) evidence which specifically outlines the requirements of the student. - 16.
 The University reserves the right to interpret and recommend the implementation of reasonable adjustments in consideration of other factors such as awarding body regulations, academic standards, the availability of resources and the notice provided before the examination sit. - 17.
 A reasonable adjustment may be granted for the duration of a student's programme of studies as per the Learning Support Agreement but these may reviewed either at the request of the student or the Learning Support office as appropriate.
 For example when a change is required to reflect a change in the student's wellbeing or condition. - 18.
-All applications for reasonable adjustments to examinations should be submitted to the Learning Support Office or nominee (Learning Support Rep) one month prior to the start date of the assessment period. - 19.
-Applications for alternative forms of assessments should be submitted at least two months prior to the start date of the assessment period. - 20.
-The Learning Support Office and Examinations Office reserve the right not to implement reasonable adjustments to examinations or assessments where deadlines are missed or suitable evidence is not produced prior to the examination sit. - 21.
+All applications for reasonable adjustments to examinations should be submitted to the Learning Support Office one month prior to the start date of the assessment period. - 19.
+The Learning Support Office and Examinations Office reserve the right not to implement reasonable adjustments to examinations or assessments where deadlines are missed or suitable evidence is not produced prior to the examination sit. - 20.
 All information relating to an individual's learning difficulty or disability will be held in accordance with the General Data Protection Regulations and the Data Protection Act 2018.